SEB-Core/mongoose-recipes/README.md

 <br>

 In order for this to occur when you run your server, you just need to require this file at the top of your `server.js`.
-This will run the file, and execute your `connect()` function.
+This will run the file, and automatically execute your `connect()` function.

-In `server.js`, just below your other imports...
+In `server.js`, just below your other requires...

 ```js
 const db = require('./db')